 Downpayment assistance programs, including Nehemiah and Ameridream, allow home sellers to contribute funds toward the purchaser’s down payment, helping people who might otherwise not be able, to become homeowners.

-I’ll be watching the progress on this closely; I’ve helped clients close on homes using these programs and feel that they can be very succesful and helpful for purchasers.
+I’ll be watching the progress on this closely; I’ve helped clients close on homes using these programs and feel that they can be very successful and helpful for purchasers.

 Posts that I have written regarding these programs in the past: